crux888/minecraft-mazes-makecode/README.md

 The mazes are solved using a simple **left hand on the wall algorithm**.

-Imagine that you’re in the maze and that it’s dark with no torches.
-You must keep your left hand on the wall at all times by following these simple rules:
+Imagine that you’re in the maze and that it’s dark with no torches...

+Now, you must keep your left hand on the wall at all times by following these simple rules:

 - If you can turn left, then turn left.
 - If you can’t turn left but you can go straight ahead, then go straight ahead.